micuat/CodingChallenges-Alt/README.md

     * 1: none \*\*
     * 2: none \*\*
     * 3: none \*\*
+1. Mine Sweeper: add `nf` to convert float to int

 \* DOM replaced by other input/output
 \*\* HTML5 example, no LiveJS version